WisTex/Naked-PHP-Bootstrap-Structure/README.md

 I, another example, is if you have a script that handles user sessions.
 You would want to integrate the appropriate code into your pages so that it works.
 This would be different for each user management system.

+## Why
+When I am creating a new website from sratch, I frequently use a custom template, and these templates are often made by third parties and mostly consist of HTML.
+Since I am making a PHP based database driven website, I have to convert their HTML template into usable PHP files.

+To make it easier to convert the HTML template into PHP files, I have created this basic structure to speed up the process.

+I figured that I am not the only one with this task, so I am sharing the code here for everyone to use.